Bhatpara West Bengal, India Travel Guide

 Carry small denominations for bus and auto-rickshaw fares.

-For more direct or comfortable travel, taxis and ride-sharing services are available.
-Yellow taxis, common in Kolkata, are less frequent within Bhatpara itself but can be found for inter-city travel.
+For more direct or comfortable travel, taxis and ride-peer-to-peer sharing services are available.
+Yellow taxis, common in Kolkata, are less frequent within Bhatpara itself it can be found for inter-city travel.

 INR 1,500-4,000 for comfortable 3-star hotels or guesthouses.